Announcing The New Version Of VWO: World’s First And Only Platform For Conversion Optimization

 After numerous conversations about what we had to do, it was clear.
 We had to build a platform that would empower our customers to run A/B tests efficiently, all at one place and through one integrated platform.
 The same platform will now provide a foundation for Stage II companies—that do A/B testing occasionally—to approach conversion optimization in a process-driven manner.

-The New VWO: From a Web Testing Tool to a Conversion Optimization Platform
+The New VWO: From a Web Testing Tool to an Experimentation Platform

 Here’s what we’re launching:

-As you’d notice, it’s a pretty big leap from what we were earlier (web testing tool) to a conversion optimization platform.
+As you’d notice, it’s a pretty big leap from what we were earlier (web testing tool) to an experimentation platform.
 Let me unpack the capabilities of the new VWO and what it would mean for you.

-The VWO Conversion Optimization platform brings everything you need to run conversion optimization in your organization on one platform.
+The VWO experimentation platform brings everything you need to run conversion optimization in your organization on one platform.
 It does this by providing the following capabilities in an integrated fashion:

 - This capability allows you to measure funnels and goals on your (desktop and mobile) website, right there in the VWO dashboard.